VeronicaL273/p8105_hw5_yl5830/homework5.md

 ![](homework5_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

+The average estimate of mu-hat across all samples is approximately equal to the true value of mu.
+This shows the test is unbiased on average.
+The average mu_hat for rejected nulls is slightly larger than the true value of mu.
+This occurs because rejecting the null requires u_hat to be sufficiently far from 0, introducing selection bias.

-Answer to the question:   Across all samples, the sample average of mu_hat is approximately equal to the true mu, confirming that the estimator is unbiased.
+#### Answer to the question:

+Across all samples, the sample average of mu_hat is approximately equal to the true mu, confirming that the estimator is unbiased.
 However, for samples where the null is rejected, the average mu_hat is not equal to the true mu.
 This is due to conditional bias: only samples with extreme values of mu_hat lead to rejection of the null hypothesis.

 ## Problem 3